Surgical Procedure

 Revision Rhinoplasty Overview

-That is why the consultation has to be especially clear.
-The point is not to promise perfection.
-It is to evaluate what is driving the concern, what is structurally possible, how breathing fits into the plan, and whether another surgery would actually move the result in a worthwhile direction.
+The consultation clarifies what is driving the concern, what remains structurally possible, how breathing fits into the plan, and whether another surgery is likely to produce worthwhile improvement.

 Treatment Fit